OpenMS/pyopenms-docs/docs/source/user_guide/parameter_handling.rst

 Parameter handling in OpenMS and pyOpenMS is usually implemented through inheritance from :py:class:`~.DefaultParamHandler` and allow access to parameters through the :py:class:`~.Param` object.
-This means, the classes implement the methods ``getDefaults``, ``getParameters``, ``setParameters`` which allows access to the default parameters, the current parameters and allows to set the parameters.
+This means, the classes implement the methods ``getDefaults``, ``getParameters`` and ``setParameters``, to access to the default parameters, the current parameters and to set new parameters, respectively.
+The class :py:class:`~.TheoreticalSpectrumGenerator` is just one example of many which makes use of parameter handling via :py:class:`~.DefaultParamHandler`.

-The :py:class:`~.Param` object that is returned can be manipulated through the :py:meth:`~.Param.setValue` and :py:meth:`~.Param.getValue` methods (the ``exists`` method can be used to check for existence of a key).
-Using the :py:meth:`~.Param.getDescription` method, it is possible to get a help-text for each parameter value in an interactive session without consulting the documentation.
+The :py:class:`~.Param` object is the central data structure here.
+It can be manipulated through the :py:meth:`~.Param.setValue` and :py:meth:`~.Param.getValue` methods.
+The :py:meth:`~.Param.exists` method can be used to check for existence of a key and should always be used if a param value might be missing, since accessing a missing value via :py:meth:`~.Param.getValue` will result in a RuntimeError exception.

+Using the :py:meth:`~.Param.getDescription` method, it is possible to get a descriptive help for each parameter value in an interactive session without consulting the documentation.

 .. code-block:: python